Foundational practices for health equity: A learning and action tool for state health departments

-This Learning and Action Tool was developed to assist state public health organizations to:
+This tool was developed to assist state public health organizations to:

 - Introduce a set of foundational practices to advance health equity within an organization and with partners